eriklupander/gotling/README.md

     cd ~/projects/gotling
     go run src/github.com/eriklupander/gotling/*.go samples/demosimulation.yml

+it's also possible to run it from the root source directory (if you copy the data/ samples/ and log/ directory there first)

+    cd ~/projects/gotlings/rc/github.com/eriklupander/gotling
+    go run *.go samples/demosimulation.yml

 #### 5.2 Run from binary
+If you built goting using gradle, you'll find your binary in $GOPATH/src/github.com/eriklupander/gotling/build/out.
+From the root folder of this project, you can do it like this:

+    ./src/github.com/eriklupander/gotling/build/out/gotling-darwin-amd64 samples/demosimulation.yml

 If you built gotling using gb, a binary now resides in $PROJECT/bin

     bin/gotling samples/demosimulation.yml